SPEAK TO ONE OF OUR FAMILY SPECIALISTS

 If the local authority deem it necessary pre proceedings will be commenced.
 All parents are entitled to legal aid if this occurs.
 We hold a government legal aid contract which means that we can assist you under the scheme.

-Child Care Solicitor Liverpool: Our team, led by Jannine Jenkins, deals with these matters on a regular basis and has a proven track record.
-We regularly deal with local authorities from Knowsley, St Helens and Liverpool.
-We are based in Huyton close to the M62 and M57 and have a free client car park.
+Social Services & Child Care Solicitor Liverpool: Our team, led by Jannine Jenkins, deals with these matters on a regular basis and has a proven track record.
+We regularly deal with local authorities from Knowsley, St Helens, Halton, Cheshire and Liverpool.
+We are based in Liverpool, Halton and Cheshire and you are welcome to make an appointment to come and speak to a member of the team.

 Get in touch if you have been contacted by social services and we will provide you with clear and honest advice about your situation.